chuyphun/hugo-theme-gallery-for-ferrari-liquor/README.md

             - [ ] Clicked singer td becomes purple
             - [ ] Refocus after radio selection and after singer click
             - [ ] Re-selection of radio (gender) should probably hide song table of previous singer
+            - [ ] When cursor move over a gender, there should be evident (e.g. color) reaction to help user recognize
     - Refactoring
         - [ ] Maybe regroup all `fuseOptions` in a single file/place?
         - [ ] naming